EwenMR/JEMARO-ARP-/RT/Assignment1/robot-sim/README.md

 #### `drive(speed, seconds)`

-- Set linear velocity for the robot's wheels.
+- Start and stop the motors for the specified duration.
 - Args:
   - `speed (int)`: Speed of the wheels.
   - `seconds (int)`: Time interval.
-- Start and stop the motors for the specified duration.

 ```python